keathley/keathley.github.io/_posts/2021/2021-05-14-good-and-bad-elixir.md

 end
 ```

-For the same reason, under no circumstances should you annotate your function calls with a name.
+For the same reason, under no circumstances should you annotate your function calls with a name just so you can differentiate between them.

 ```elixir
 with {:service, {:ok, resp}} <- {:service, call_service(data)},